SwiezakDev/BetaOS/README.md

 # BetaOS
 # What is BetaOS
-Beta OS is custom windows 10, but for old Pc's or laptops.
+Beta OS is custom windows 10, for old Pc's or laptops.